 To reduce the risk of recurrent hardness, there are several options.
 If the old implant was “above the muscle”, it’s often wise to convert the implant to the sub-pectoral position.
 If the old implant was already “behind the muscle”, new advanced options like the use of Strattice may be considered.

 Yes, that’s an option too.
 Implant removal without replacement can be done.
 For women that have had several episodes of breast hardness, this may be the best choice to minimize the number of future surgeries.
 At that time, a breast lift can be performed with there is obvious tissue laxity (loose skin) or a droopy shape.
 Alternatively, fat grafting to the breast can be done, to restore at least some of the volume of the breast.
 For those women who have a good breast shape, sometimes simple implant removal without mastopexy (breast lift) can also work well.

-Dr. Fiala is very familiar with this problem.
+Dr. Fiala and Dr. Rhee are both very familiar with this problem.
 The treatment is a surgical one – consisting of removing the old implant and free-floating silicone gel, and performing a capsulectomy to complete the “tidy up”.
 At that point, a new implant – either silicone gel or saline – can be placed, if desired by the patient.

 With a busy breast-implant related practice, Fiala Aesthetics has extensive experience in these breast implant revision surgeries, and a high success rate in these challenging revisional procedures.